Bioluminescence: Illumination

+The angler siphonophore (Erenna) utilizes red bioluminescence in appendages to lure fish.

 Biotechnology

 Biology and medicine

 Bioluminescent organisms are a target for many areas of research.
-Luciferase systems are widely used in genetic engineering as reporter genes, each producing a different color by fluorescence, and for biomedical research using bioluminescence imaging.
+Luciferase systems are widely used in genetic engineering as reporter genes, and for biomedical research using bioluminescence imaging.
 For example, the firefly luciferase gene was used as early as 1986 for research using transgenic tobacco plants.
 Vibrio bacteria symbiose with marine invertebrates such as the Hawaiian bobtail squid (Euprymna scolopes), are key experimental models for bioluminescence.
 Bioluminescent activated destruction is an experimental cancer treatment.

-In Vivo luminescence cell and animal imaging uses dyes and fluorescent proteins as chromophores.
-The characteristics of each chromophore determine which cell area(s) will be targeted and illuminated.
+In vivo luminescence cell and animal imaging can sometimes use dyes and fluorescent proteins as chromophores through an energy transfer process known as BRET, which harnesses the light energy generated by the luminescent reaction to energize fluorescent proteins.

 Light production

 The structures of photophores, the light producing organs in bioluminescent organisms, are being investigated by industrial designers.
 Engineered bioluminescence could perhaps one day be used to reduce the need for street lighting, or for decorative purposes if it becomes possible to produce light that is both bright enough and can be sustained for long periods at a workable price.
 The gene that makes the tails of fireflies glow has been added to mustard plants.
 The plants glow faintly for an hour when touched, but a sensitive camera is needed to see the glow.
 University of Wisconsin–Madison is researching the use of genetically engineered bioluminescent E. coli bacteria, for use as bioluminescent bacteria in a light bulb.

-In 2011, Philips launched a microbial system for ambience lighting in the home.
+In 2011, Philips demonstrated a microbial system for ambience lighting in the home.
 An iGEM team from Cambridge (England) has started to address the problem that luciferin is consumed in the light-producing reaction by developing a genetic biotechnology part that codes for a luciferin regenerating enzyme from the North American firefly.
 In 2016, Glowee, a French company started selling bioluminescent lights for shop fronts and street signs, for use between 1 and 7 in the morning when the law forbids use of electricity for this purpose.
 They used the bioluminescent bacterium Aliivibrio fischeri, but the maximum lifetime of their product was three days.
 In April 2020, plants were genetically engineered to glow more brightly using genes from the bioluminescent mushroom Neonothopanus nambi to convert caffeic acid into luciferin.

+Another possible application is to replace chemiluminescence with bioluminescent enzymes.
+A Canadian company, Lux Bio, is developing long-duration bioluminescent enzymes for this purpose.

 ATP bioluminescence

-ATP bioluminescence is the process in which ATP is used to generate luminescence in an organism.
-It proves to be a very good biosensor to test cell viability.
-Optical biosensors include process of measurement of luminescence, fluorescence absorbance or emission.
-Through these measurements, quantitative measurement of ATP bioluminescence is applied to detect existence of living microbes only.
-Since the method is quick and convenient, it results in real-time data.
-It is faster, economical and easier to work with.
-Optical biosensors sense the observed optical signal based on measuring the photons involved in the phenomenon (spiking) It depends on the interaction of microbes with analytes.
-Thus, it is correlated with the concentration of the microbial population which is determined through this method.